Page 2 The project begins

 A solution to the mill scale problem

 Mill scale is very hard to get ground off hot rolled steel.
-I heard about etching it off with mild acids, and thought I'd give it a try.
+Etching it off with mild acids works.

-¨ Apple vinegar worked surprisingly well, on a warm day the mill scale was gone in about 4 hours.
+Apple vinegar works surprisingly well, on a warm day the mill scale is gone in about 4 hours.

 I found 12% acetic acid, and it works about the same.
 It's cheap, and a little goes a long way, if you can find a suitable wide container to soak the pieces in,

-At about 30 degrees C (85 F) four hours is enough, but in cooler temperatures, say, like under 20 C (70 F) the process can take up to a couple days.
+At about 30 degrees C (85 F) four hours is enough, but in cooler temperatures, say, like under 20 C (70 F) the process can take up two days.

-It works amazingly well but is a bit smelly, so it's better done outside.
+This works amazingly well but is a bit smelly, so it's better done outside.
+Also, acid in the shop may make metal parts in the shop flash rust quickly.

 Four hours has passed, and all the mill scale sits on the bottom of the container